 Standard for Success subscription at $100 per academic year

-Students who have not purchased the current SFS subscription will have their account locked and will be unable to complete course and certification assignments.
+Students who have not purchased the current SFS subscription will have their account locked on the last day of Drop/Add and will be unable to complete course and certification assignments.
 This will affect course grades and program completion.
-Students may use remaining financial aid in their accounts to pay for SFS.
+Students may use the remaining financial aid in their accounts to pay for SFS.
 Contact the Business Office for details.
 Students who do not have financial aid funds available may contact the Chaplain's Office for a Panther Needs loan which must be paid back.

 Safe Hiring Solutions Background Check approximately $20 per year

 Students will be required purchase the background check once per academic year if they are enrolled in a course with a Clinical Fieldwork Experience.
 Students should use the special link for Hanover College.
 Students do have the option of having this run in the Student Services Office and assessed to their student accounts. (see the ABOUT tab).
-The actual cost depends on the students residential history.
+The actual cost depends on the student's residential history.

-Course Fees for Methods and Student Teaching Courses
+Methods and Student Teaching Course Fees

-Beginning in 2022-2023, the 300 level (Methods) candidates will pay $100 each term that they are enrolled in Methods courses (for a total of $200 for the year).
+Beginning in 2022-2023, the 300 level (Methods) candidates will pay a $100 fee for each term that they are enrolled in Methods courses (for a total of $200 for the year).
 Student teaching courses (455, 456, 458, 459) will have a course fee of $300 per candidate.
 These fees go toward the stipends paid to the clinical educator for mentoring student teachers in their K-12 classroom.